project-fifo/fifo_lager/README.md

 fifo_lager
 =====

-A lager 'template' that includes graylog, logstash, watchdog and the required config for cuttlefish.
+A lager 'template' that includes graylog, logstash, and the required config for cuttlefish.

 The following overlays are used: